fpsvogel/aoc/README.md

 These are my Advent of Code solutions in Ruby.

-The included CLI utility is based on [AoC-rb](https://github.com/Keirua/aoc-cli), with some additions.
-These are the commands:
+The included CLI utility is based on [AoC-rb](https://github.com/Keirua/aoc-cli), with modifications.
+There are two commands:

 - `aoc bootstrap YEAR DAY`
   - Downloads the input and instructions files for the given day.